 3. Your Choice of Cleaning Services

-Depending on the location or size of your listing, hiring professional cleaning teams can prove to be a significant expense.
-You will need to decide if it’s worth hiring professional cleaners or if you are capable of getting the job done on your own.
+Hiring professional cleaning teams can be a significant expense.
+You need to decide if it’s worth hiring professional cleaners or if you are capable of getting the job done on your own.
 Keep in mind that cleaning your vacation rental will take your time, require cleaning supplies, and take a lot of effort.
-Make sure you pay yourself for your time!
+Make sure you pay yourself for your time.

-- Will you allow pets on your property
+4. Will you allow pets on your property?

 Renting out your listing to pet owners can drive up the cleaning costs significantly as pets make their own kind of mess which you’d be required to clean after they leave.
-However, not everyone will come with pets, so you can be open to negotiation in case your guests are not going to bring their furry friends along.
+However, not everyone will come with pets, so you can be open to negotiation in this case.

 You can also choose to add a separate pet fee instead of a higher cleaning fee to better accommodate those guests who don’t bring pets.

 Is the Airbnb Cleaning Fee Refundable?

 The Airbnb cleaning fee is not refundable once the duration of the stay is completed.
 It is only fully refundable if the guest cancels before the check-in time.
-If the cancellation is made after the booking has already begun, you will not have to refund the cleaning charges.
+If the cancellation is made after the booking has already begun then it is non-refundable.
 This is standard practice and is not affected by the cancellation policy you choose for your listing.

 Is the Cleaning Fee subject to Airbnb Service Fees?

 The final booking cost of your rental includes the cleaning fee, so it will affect the Airbnb service fees.
 The amount of service fee charged will vary according to the location of the rental.

 In some cases, you will only be charged around 3% of your booking cost as a service fee, while guests will pay around 14%.
 In other cases, hosts pay a host-only fee of approximately 15%, while guests do not pay a service fee.
 These service fees change frequently, so check with Airbnb for an accurate idea of what to expect for your listings.